 Public meetings and open houses provide a setting for the public to access information on RTC's planning activities.
 Information is made available either through presentations by technical staff (public meeting) or through display exhibits (open house).
+Open houses and meetings may be held virtually.

-Workshops, and Forums
+Workshops and Forums

 Information workshops may be held on topics associated with the regional transportation planning process.
-Such workshops are designed to educate participants on specific topics such as regional transportation modeling, intelligent transportation systems, etc. Information workshops are conducted on an asneeded basis.
+Such workshops are designed to educate participants on specific topics such as regional transportation modeling, intelligent transportation systems, etc. Information workshops are conducted on an as-needed basis.